datanav/docs/technical/tripletex-tidsbanken.rst

    * - dateOfBirth
      - Fodt
      - "string"
+   * - department.id (Dependant on having wd:Q29415466 in  )
+     - Aktiv
+     - "boolean"
    * - department.id (Dependant on having wd:Q703534 in  Dependant on having wd:Q703534 in  Dependant on having wd:Q2366457 in  Dependant on having wd:Q703534 in  )
      - AvdelingId
      - "string"